sercp

 Technical information about sercp on Speccy

-- The stack is saved in Esxdos’s RAM and after transfer the stack is recreated to its original place.
-No need to move RAMTOP.
+- The stack is saved into esxDOS’s RAM and once the transfer is finished the stack is recreated to its original place.
+No need to move RAMTOP

 Technical information about sercp on PC